-Before signing a contract or beginning any new project, any group or individual embarking on a website development project is asked to contact Seamus O'Reilly of Duke Health Marketing and Communications and Aaron Nelson of Duke Health Technology Solutions (DHTS) to determine next steps and guidance on best practice, technical requirements and brand guidelines.
+Before signing a contract or beginning any new project, any group or individual embarking on a website development project is asked to contact Seamus O'Reilly at Duke Health Marketing and Communications and Aaron Nelson at Duke Health Technology Solutions (DHTS) to determine next steps and guidance on best practice, technical requirements and brand guidelines.

 To view a list of Duke-approved and recommended web design and development vendors, including Duke University OIT Web Services, contact Aaron Nelson.
 All DUHS units will be responsible for payment to third-party vendors.

 Prior to beginning work with a vendor, please facilitate a meeting between a departmental representative, the vendor, Duke Health Marketing and Communications, and DHTS to discuss design and branding, applications, and other technical and security policies and requirements.
 Third-party vendors must work with DHTS to ensure a new website built using the Drupal website content management system can be hosted at Duke - DHTS will only support the Drupal CMS.

 Deciding on your web presence

 Once you have concluded that there are valid business or organizational needs for your department, unit or practice to have a web presence, there are a few options for you to choose from.

 - Partner with an existing website: If a DUHS website already exists that provides the information you hope to share, this option may work best for your group.
 Contact Seamus O'Reilly or Aaron Nelson to explore possible options.